onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Check proposal outcome

-In order to see the recorded proposals outcome, run this:
+In order to see the recorded proposals outcome, run the `GetProposalsData` script:

 ```console
 flow scripts execute scripts/GetProposalsData.cdc